 Shaving areas of skin where warts are present causes tiny tears that allow HPV to infiltrate.
 This can cause more warts to develop.
 For example, if a person shaves an area with warts and then shaves the area around their genitals, they may develop warts there as well.

-The same is true for other habits that cause small injuries in the skin, including:
+The same is true for other habits that cause small injuries to the skin, including:

 - nail or cuticle biting